Aline Sousa Speech to the United Nations in Geneva

 We must be cooperative, not proprietary, in our thinking and actions.

 There has been too much talking and minimal action.
-To improve the quality of life on this beautiful planet, we must
+To improve the quality of life on this beautiful planet, we must COOPERATE!

-In 2018, brazil, the country with the most prominent black population outside of the continent of Africa AND the most indigenous that survived colonial genocide, elected a white supremacist president.
+In 2018, Brazil, the country with the most prominent black population outside of the continent of Africa AND the most indigenous that survived colonial genocide, elected a white supremacist president.
 That hadn’t happened since Hitler’s Germany!….

 Imagine–a once brutally colonized country that kidnapped and enslaved the most Africans to this new world.